Drought Information and Resources

 - A power washer or hose with a shutoff nozzle is allowed to wash down these surfaces but ONLY to alleviate immediate safety or sanitation hazards.
 All wash water must be prevented from entering the storm drain system (curb gutters, streets, alleys, and inlets).

 - Overfilling of swimming pools and spas is strictly prohibited.

-- All decorative water fountains must use a recirculating pump.
+- All decorative and cascading water fountains must use a recirculating pump.

 - The City will not provide new water service connections for customers using single pass-through cooling systems.

-- All new conveyer car wash and commercial laundry systems connections will be required to employ a recirculating water system.
+- All new conveyor car wash and commercial laundry system connections will be required to employ a recirculating water system.

 - Restaurants and other food establishments shall only serve and refill water for patrons upon request.